tommyd2377/Hyper_Rank/readme.md

 # Hyper Rank

+Hyper Rank is user-user collaborative filtering algorithm that I have implemented here in Python.
+It is designed to be extremeley robust even with small inputs so it is an excellent choice for applications with a small dataset.
+This is still a work in progress and I'm expolring an implementaion using TensorFlow.

 The hyper rank function HR(CU, U, I) -> I' can be defined as follows:

 1. Loop through item_data(I) and assign a temporary integer to item_data based on raw vote
 2. Rank items by number of votes in descending order